radith-arch/Final-Project/README.md

 ```
 ![show_img(nonIDC)](https://user-images.githubusercontent.com/72731175/95767418-edfd3700-0cde-11eb-9bf4-974ac924aaea.jpeg)

-### Arsitektur CNN
+### Architecture Convolutional Neural Network (CNN)

-As same like the title in project, we would use a model architecture CNN to predict IDC.
-The model we used is VGG16.
+As same like the title in project, we would use two models architecture CNN to predict IDC so we could see what the difference between two architectures.
+The first model we used is VGG16.

+#### VGG16
 ```
 from tensorflow.keras.models import Sequential from tensorflow.keras.applications import vgg16
-from tensorflow.keras.layers import Dropout, Conv2D, Dense, Flatten from tensorflow.keras.optimizers import SGD
+from tensorflow.keras.layers import Dropout, Conv2D, MaxPooling2D, Dense, Flatten
+from tensorflow.keras.optimizers import SGD

 vgg_conv = vgg16.VGG16(weights='imagenet', include_top=False, input_shape=(50, 50, 3))